HTTPArchive/almanac.httparchive.org/src/content/en/2025/security.md

 Despite these positive trends, developers must remain vigilant when leveraging these security mechanisms.
 Due to the growing complexity of the many available security mechanisms, we saw growth in the number of misconfigurations on the web.
 We saw that 0.1% of pages configure security policies in the `<meta>` HTML tag while this is not supported by browsers.
 Another problem is the confusion between related protections: 5% of values of the COEP header are invalid values that are only valid in the related CORP or COOP header.
 We also observe a form of developer fatigue where the least strict value of a protection is configured in order to make deployment more manageable or prevent potential problems, such as the wildcard value in the `Timing-Allow-Origin` header showing up in over 84% of these headers.
 Luckily, developers can easily mitigate these issues once they are aware of the problems.

-New attacks in the future will inevitably drive the design of even more protection mechanisms to protect users worldwide.
+New attacks in the future will inevitably drive the design of even more protection mechanisms to keep users safe worldwide.
 Policy makers will have to focus on reducing complexity in these new mechanisms to avoid developer confusion, but while the adoption of new security features takes time, we see relatively new policies being picked up and getting more adoption over time, thereby creating a more secure web for everyone.